PCN resources and guidance

 This PSNC Briefing contains guidance for community pharmacy contractors on how they can achieve the PCN domain of the Pharmacy Quality Scheme.

 PSNC Briefing 048/19: Pharmacy Quality Scheme – Guidance for LPCs on the Primary Care Networks domain (October 2019)

 This PSNC Briefing contains guidance for Local Pharmaceutical Committees (LPCs) on how they can help their pharmacy contractors to achieve the PCN domain of the Pharmacy Quality Scheme.

 PSNC Briefing 022/19: PCN engagement – implementation guidance and resources update (June 2019)

 PSNC has identified four phases of community pharmacy engagement with PCNs over the next 12 to 24 months.
-Focussing on the first phase (Mobilisation), this guide only outlines the key actions that need to be taken and the resources that can be used to support local engagement.
+Focusing on the first phase (Mobilisation), this guide outlines the key actions that need to be taken and the resources that can be used to support local engagement.

 PSNC Briefing 015/19: Supporting community pharmacies to engage with Primary Care Networks – potential actions for LPCs (March 2019)

 This PSNC Briefing provides suggested actions which LPCs could take to engage with PCNs and to support contractor engagement in the networks.
 The suggested actions are drawn from PSNC’s discussions with LPCs on how to work effectively with PCNs.

 PSNC Briefing 013/19: An introduction to Primary Care Networks (March 2019)

 This PSNC Briefing provides an explanation for community pharmacy teams of what Primary Care Networks (PCNs) are and their role in the NHS.
 It can be used by LPCs as an introductory briefing on PCNs for contractors, as part of local work to engage contractors and their team in the work of networks.